How to Save Money While Building a New Wardrobe

 You Can Upgrade Your Wardrobe without Spending a Fortune

 There are many reasons to build a new wardrobe, but no matter the reason, it always seems like an expensive endeavor.
-If you feel like you need to revamp your closet, you can do so without breaking the bank by following a few simple tips.
+If you feel like you need to revamp your closet or change your wardrobe, you can do so without breaking the bank by following a few simple tips.

 Read on to find out how to save money while building a new wardrobe.